 Languages are taught communicatively, using a wide range of resources.
 New vocabulary and structures are introduced through the media of speaking and listening and are then reinforced through reading and writing.
-Regular use is made of the school's intranet and internet facilities; the department also has interactive monitors in each of its six classrooms and various computer suites at its disposal.
-Pupils receive two 30-minute pieces of homework per week for French, of which one will always be formally tested learning.
-Two French textbooks (Expo 3 and Tricolore Total 2) are used in the Second Year, depending on pupils' previous linguistic experiences and ability.
-German is taught using Echo 2 and has one 40-minute piece of homework per week.
+Regular use is made of interactive resources, including online ones; the department also has interactive monitors in each of its six classrooms.
+Pupils receive one 30-minute piece of homework per week for each language.
+The French textbook Expo 2 is used in the Second Year; German is taught using Echo 2; and Spanish uses an in-house booklet.